sstrohkorb/olin_course_prediction/README.md

 ![Alt text](/results/model_comparison.png?raw=true "Model Comparison")

 The light blue bar represents the Prereg + Course History Predicted Enrollment model, which outperforms the other models, but still does not do as good a job at course prediction as the pre-registration survey as a whole.

-# Data Structures (Models)

-There are several objects used to store the data from Olin's Course History in an effective way:

-  - Student: stores information like gender, starting/ending semesters, list of course offerings taken, and major

-  - Course: represents one course, like Software Design

-  - Course Offering: represents an offering of a single course, like the Fall 2014 offering of Software Design

-  - Major: and concentration

-  - Professor

-  - Graduating Class: this was initially designed to include information about the requirements for specific classes, but we didn't end up using it much

 # Suggestions for Improvement and Further Work